mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

   - Admin and Environment owners are set any number.

   - Testers can set the number of entities that do not exceed the limited minimum number set for their roles for the selected source and target environments.
-For example, if a tester can read up to 100 entities from the source environment and write up to 5 entities into the target environment, then the maximal number of entities that can be set by the tester, is 5.
+For example, if a tester can read up to 100 entities from the source environment and write up to 5 entities into the target environment, then the maximum number of entities that can be set by the tester is 5.

   - To validate the Number of Entities set by testers, click **Next** to move to the next tab.
-If the tester exceeds their permission, an error message is displayed.
+If the tester exceeds their limitation, an error message is displayed.
 For example: